Tabernaemontana pauciflora

 Tabernaemontana pauciflora is a species of plant in the family Apocynaceae.
+The specific epithet pauciflora is Latin for 'few-flowered'.

 Description

 It grows as a shrub or small tree up to 6 m tall, with a trunk diameter of up to 10 cm.
 The bark is pale grey to grey-brown.
 Inflorescences bear up to 15 flowers.
 The fragrant flowers feature white, sometimes yellow-throated, corolla lobes.
 The fruit is orange or yellow with paired follicles, up to 6 cm in diameter.

-Name
+Distribution

-The specific epithet pauciflora is Latin for 'few-flowered'.
 Tabernaemontana pauciflora is native to Burma, Thailand, Cambodia, Vietnam, Borneo, Peninsular Malaysia, Singapore, Java and Sumatra.